Monday Medical: Yoga for health

 During the past few years, Lynda VanTassle has learned a lot about dealing with pain.
 With rheumatoid arthritis and osteoporosis so severe it resulted in a shattered pelvis, VanTassle knows what it’s like to have a body that feels fragile.

 One of the practices that has helped her through it is yoga.

 The practice of yoga has been around for thousands of years and has long been cited for its benefits in reducing stress and aiding physical health.
-Through the past few decades, it’s also been used to promote management and healing of chronic health issues.
+Over the past few decades, it has also been used to promote management and healing of chronic health issues.

 Most sessions incorporate gentle stretching, deep breathing and a guided rest period.

-Deep breathing is also important, especially when it comes to easing anxiety and helping with pain.
-Often, when someone is in pain, he or she takes shorter, shallower breaths, and even hold the breath in more.
-With longer and deeper breaths, patients can diffuse some of their pain and anxiety.
+Deep breathing is also important, especially when it comes to easing anxiety and mitigating pain.
+Often, when someone is in pain, they take shorter, shallower breaths and even hold their breath in more.
+With longer, deeper breaths, patients can diffuse some of their pain and anxiety.